English and Literary Arts

 Web Site: http://www.du.edu/english

-The Department of English and Literary Arts offers a PhD in English and Literary Arts with concentrations in creative writing and literary studies, as well as an MA with a concentration in literary studies.
+The Department of English and Literary Arts offers a PhD in English and Literary Arts with concentrations in creative writing and literary studies as well as an MA with a concentration in literary studies and an MA in English for Teaching.

 Our major areas for dissertation research include creative writing; modern and contemporary British literature; American literature; American multicultural literature and Anglophone literatures; genre studies; and literary theory and rhetoric.
 We also offer course work in traditional literary fields, cultural studies, ethnic literatures and gender studies.